philipnilsson/Badness10k/hakyll/posts/2016-08-10-functional-patterns-monoid-morphism.markdown

 model.
 We'll continue by looking at applications in the related notion of *Divide & Conquer* style problem solving.

-To re-iterate, monoid morphisms are structure-preserving maps between [monoids](./2016-07-21-functional-patterns-monoid.html).
+To reiterate, monoid morphisms are structure-preserving maps between [monoids](./2016-07-21-functional-patterns-monoid.html).
 That is for two monoids $(M, \oplus, e)$ and $(N, \otimes, f)$ a monoid morphism $h$ is a function satisfying